xlucn/xdg-xmenu/README.md

       path is acceptable.
 Default is application-x-executable.

   -i icon_theme
       Icon theme.
-Default is parsed from gtk3 configuration file if not specified.
+Default is parsed from gtk3 configuration file.

   -s icon_size
       Icon size.
-Default is 24 if not specified.
+Default is 24.

   -t terminal
       Terminal emulator to use.
-Default is xterm if not specified.
+Default is xterm.
 ```

 To use it, you can redirect the output to a file and then feed it to `xmenu` by